 Department Tenure Committees within the college.
 The committee shall elect its own chairperson.
 The committee shall review each application for tenure and vote "for" or "against" tenure for each applicant.
 When the college review is complete, then the committee shall return the applications to the college dean.
+The committee will provide a narrative explaining the applicant’s strengths and weaknesses in the areas of teaching, scholarship, and service to the university.
+If the applicant is denied tenure and promotion to Associate Professor, the committee will include in the narrative a justification for their denial.
+Narratives must be forwarded and compiled at each level of the tenure and promotion procedure.

 Dean.

 The college dean shall make a recommendation "for" or "against" tenure and then notify the applicant of the college recommendations if requested by the applicant.
 The dean shall forward all applications for tenure to the chairperson of the Promotion and Tenure Review Council by the second Friday in February.
+The committee will provide a narrative explaining the applicant’s strengths and weaknesses in the areas of teaching, scholarship, and service to the university.
+If the applicant is denied tenure and promotion to Associate Professor, the committee will include in the narrative a justification for their denial.
+Narratives must be forwarded and compiled at each level of the tenure and promotion procedure.

 Campus.

 Alpine.
-The Promotion and Tenure Review Council shall review all applications for tenure from the Alpine campus and vote "for" or "against" granting tenure to each applicant.
+The Tenure and Promotion Council shall review all applications for tenure from the Alpine campus and vote "for" or "against" granting tenure to each applicant.
 The Promotion and Tenure Review Council shall rank all applicants.
 The recommendations shall be transmitted to the Joint Council on Academic Affairs by the Friday before Spring Break in March.

 ii.
-Del Rio-Eagle Pass-Uvalde.
+Rio Grande College.
 The Promotion and Tenure Review Council

-shall review all applications for tenure from the Del Rio-Eagle Pass-Uvalde
+shall review all applications for tenure from the Rio Grande College

 campuses and vote "for" or "against" granting tenure to each applicant.
-The Promotion and Tenure Review Council shall rank all applicants.
+The Tenure and Promotion Review Council shall rank all applicants.
+The committee will provide a narrative explaining the applicant’s strengths and weaknesses in the areas of teaching, scholarship, and service to the university.
+If the applicant is denied tenure and promotion to Associate Professor, the committee will include in the narrative a justification for their denial.
+Narratives must be forwarded and compiled at each level of the tenure and promotion procedure.

 The recommendations shall be transmitted to the Joint Council on Academic Affairs by the Friday before Spring Break in March.

 University Review.

 i.
-The tenure recommendations from each campus Promotion and Tenure Review Council shall be transmitted to the Joint Council on Faculty Affairs, a joint council of the SRSU Faculty Governance Organizations.
-The Joint Council on Faculty Affairs shall be comprised of nine tenured faculty members with the rank of Professor from the Alpine and the Del Rio-Eagle Pass-Uvalde campuses.
+The tenure recommendations from each campus Tenure and Promotion Review Council shall be transmitted to the Joint Council on Faculty Affairs, a joint council of the SRSU Faculty Governance Organizations.
+The Joint Council on Faculty Affairs shall be comprised of nine tenured faculty members with the rank of Professor from the Alpine and the Rio Grande College campuses.
 The Joint Council on Faculty Affairs shall receive and review the recommendations.
-Two-thirds of the membership shall be from the Alpine campus and one-third from the Del Rio-Eagle Pass-Uvalde campuses.
+Two-thirds of the membership shall be from the Alpine campus and one-third from the Rio Grande College campuses.
 The membership of the Joint Council on Faculty Affairs shall be appointed by the presiding officers of the SRSU Faculty Governance Organizations.
+The committee will provide a narrative explaining the applicant’s strengths and weaknesses in the areas of teaching, scholarship, and service to the university.
+If the applicant is denied tenure and promotion to Associate Professor, the committee will include in the narrative a justification for their denial.
+Narratives must be forwarded and compiled at each level of the tenure and promotion procedure.

 ii.
 The senior faculty member of the committee shall chair the committee.